calpet/KinoroomProject/README.md

 # Kinoroom Project
-Repository containing all microservices + gateway I made for my 6th semester of Software Engineering at Fontys University of Applied Sciences.
-It's a simple application that allows users to create discussions (threads) in forums based on movies.
+Kinoroom is an application that allows users to create discussions (threads) in forums based on movies.
+It consists of 3 microservices and an API gateway.

 ## Technologies used
 - .NET Core 6 (C#)